Neurarian/snacks-luasnip.nvim/README.md

 ## 📝 Notes

 - Snippets need to be loaded before the picker can display them
-- If no snippets appear, try entering insert mode first to trigger snippet loading
+- If the picker does not load, try entering insert mode first to trigger snippet loading

 ## 🙏 Credits